OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">swap application of filter from inside the Barn Door to outside</p>
+        <p class="scene-class-attr-comment">swap application of filter from inside the Barn Door to outside</p>

     </p>